 Forty-five apartments occupy six different buildings, three of which are listed.
 KPF’s scope included the design of residential interiors: contemporary in Floral Street to complement the new architecture and period restorations in the King Street terraces.
 A unified basement houses a central plant, distributes utilities and provides below-grade servicing links to the six buildings.
 This fully-integrated model of development makes Floral Court a new model for sustainable living in a conservation area.

-Watch the Floral Court video commemorating the project's 2020 AIA National Architecture Award here.
+Watch a video commemorating the project's 2020 AIA National Architecture Award here.